 Is that wise?

-She has to be careful from crossing the line between confidence to cockiness, and she can't get to cockiness.
+She has to be careful from crossing the line between confidence to cockiness and she can't get to cockiness.

-In the end, many times voters get more enthusiastic if they think you're gonna win.
+If she maintains a series of events every day until Election Day, in the end, many times voters get more enthusiastic if they think you're going to win.

 Most times when candidates have a lead of this size, two weeks that it tends to close up towards the end.